bernard2012/TNBC.disparity/README.md

 ### Step 2:

-Make sure command1.sh is in the directory.
+Make sure `command1.sh` is in the directory.
 Then run:
 ```
 ./command1.sh
 ```

-Content of command1.sh:
+Content of `command1.sh`:
 ```
 IFS=$'\n'; for i in `ls -1 *.txt`; do Rscript do.one.R "$i"; done
 ```

-Content of do.one.R:
+Content of `do.one.R`:
 ```
 options(echo=T)
 library(lme4)